-of those loans more than 30 days past due and renegotiated loans. by number and value, what proportion of the total loan money is lent on a "secured" (f) basis and what is the nature of the security. by number and value, what proportion of the total loan money they have lent to their (g) largest borrower and their ten largest borrowers: and by number, value, and percentage, what loans are subject to legal proceedings. (h)
+- of those loans more than 30 days past due and renegotiated loans. - (f) by number and value, what proportion of the total loan money is lent on a "secured" basis and what is the nature of the security. - (g) by number and value, what proportion of the total loan money they have lent to their largest borrower and their ten largest borrowers: and - (h) by number, value, and percentage, what loans are subject to legal proceedings.

-As of 31 December 2022, the Company complied with Prospectus No.13 dated 15 November 2022.
+As of 31 March 2023, the Company complied with Prospectus No.13 dated 15 November 2022.